Husk-Finance/website/src/utils/TOKEN_INTEGRATION.md

 ### 1. Token Addresses
 All positions use actual token addresses instead of symbols:
-- `liquidityProviderAsset`: Token address for the provider asset (collateral for borrowing)
+- `liquidityProviderAsset`: Token address for the provider asset (collateral for providing)
-- `liquiditySupplierAsset`: Token address for the supplier asset (what you deposit/borrow)
+- `liquiditySupplierAsset`: Token address for the supplier asset (what you deposit/provide)

 ### 2. Native ETH Support (EIP-7528)
 The implementation follows [EIP-7528](https://ethereum-magicians.org/t/eip-7528-eth-native-asset-address-convention/15989) for native ETH: